Coral: The Ocean’s Sacred Jewel – A Comprehensive Guide

 Introduction

-Coral (珊瑚 Shānhú), revered as “火樹” (Fire Tree) in ancient China, is the calcified skeleton of marine polyps.
-Celebrated as one of Buddhism’s “Seven Treasures” (七寶 Qī Bǎo), it symbolizes the Buddha’s compassion—scriptures like the Mahaprajnaparamita Sastra describe his tongue as “coral-red.”
-Archaeological finds, such as Han Dynasty (206 BCE–220 CE) coral beads from Shandong and Guangdong, attest to its enduring cultural significance.
+Coral (珊瑚 Shānhú), known in ancient China as ‘火樹’ (Fire Tree), is the calcified skeleton of marine polyps.
+It ranks among Buddhism’s ‘Seven Treasures’ (七寶 Qī Bǎo), symbolizing the Buddha’s compassion—scriptures such as the Mahaprajnaparamita Sastra describe his tongue as ‘coral-red.’
+Archaeological discoveries of Han Dynasty (206 BCE–220 CE) coral beads in Shandong and Guangdong confirm its enduring cultural relevance.

 Physical & Chemical Properties